-CAT 2024 will be held on November 24, 2024 so there are about eight months to prepare.
-Working professionals can do it without quitting their jobs.
-All they need is proper planning and smart execution.
-In this article, we will share a few tips and tricks for CAT preparation for working professionals.
+CAT 2025 will be held on November 30, 2025.
+In this article, we have shared a few tips and tricks for CAT preparation for working professionals.

-First of all, CAT aspirants need to analyse where they stand viz. their knowledge and practice of CAT 2024 syllabus.
+First of all, CAT aspirants need to analyse where they stand viz. their knowledge and practice of CAT 2025 syllabus.
 For example, finance professionals or engineers may not have to worry about Quantitative Aptitude as much as English.
 But a Humanities student may face challenge in handling Quants and Data Interpretation.
-Thus, the starting point should be having a look at the CAT syllabus and identifying one's strengths and weaknesses.
+Thus, the starting point should be identifying one's strengths and weaknesses.
 The second step should be to assess how much time they can devote to studies every day.
 Let's look at other aspects of CAT exam preparation strategy for working professionals.

 Also Read: